-Finally, the table shows the relationship between the (black-specific) quartiles of the AFQT score and initial conditions probabilities.35 The difference between the lowest and highest quartile is similar to that for mother's schooling.
-Regression R^2 's range from .011 to .082 over the initial conditions categories.
-Hence, even if we were able to move AFQT scores of black youths so that all achieve the fourth quartile level of performance, say by increasing school quality, and if we assume that by doing so we would also change the type and c{13} probability distribution to that quartile's distribution, the proportion of type 3's and 4's would still be only about 4/5ths of the population.
+Finally, the table shows the relationship between the (black-specific) quartiles of the AFQT score and initial conditions probabilities.37 The difference between the lowest and highest quartile is similar to that for mother's schooling.
+Regression R^2 's range from .025 to .079 over the initial conditions categories.
+Hence, even if we were able to move AFQT scores of black youths so that all achieve the fourth quartile level of performance, say by increasing school quality, and if we assume that by doing so we would also change the type and c{13} probability distribution to that quartile's distribution, the proportion of type 3's would still be only about 70% of the population.38